 ASJA members consider the following four awards to be very special indeed.
 None are necessarily given each year, although they may be.
 The Awards Committee chairs receive nominations for the first three awards listed.
-The First Amendment Committee, chaired by Sally Wendkos Olds, receives nominations for the Conscience in Media Award, and the committee may itself make nominations by majority vote.
+The First Amendment Committee, chaired by Sally Wendkos Olds, receives nominations for the Conscience in Media / Open Book Awards, and the committee may itself make nominations by majority vote.
 The final decision on all four awards is made by ASJA's Board of Directors.

 Founders Award for Career Achievement

 The Founders Award for Career Achievement may be presented to any ASJA member whose ability to tell a story and whose style, range and diversity of career achievements exemplifies the skills of an outstanding independent, nonfiction writer.
 Members may nominate a fellow member by writing an essay outlining the nominee's career.
 (No self-nominations.)
 The award comes with lifetime membership in ASJA.